tanyafish/parachute/README.md

 This is a breakdown of how to solve that code in simple English.
 You can download the [whole thing as a printable PDF](https://github.com/tanyafish/parachute/blob/main/The%20Parachute%20Message.pdf), optimised for A4 paper.

+There is a page-by-page [teachers guide with ideas and further activities online here.](https://github.com/tanyafish/parachute/blob/main/teacherguide.md)

 Feel free to reuse it for educational or personal purposes, but do not sell, resell, or use it for any other commercial purposes.
 It is licensed under the [Creative Commons CC-BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).

 If you have a translation for it, please open a pull request and I'll do a version with replaced text.